 While humans are able to take birth control pills fairly easily, it's much harder for dogs to absorb the hormones orally.
 Because of this, a small implant that releases delayed hormones works much better.
 These implants are placed near the dog's belly button, and provide enough hormones to stop your dog from going into heat.
 The device also lowers testosterone, rendering male dogs infertile too.
 The implants can be left in for up to a year and a half, so the maintenance costs stay low for the owner.

-The reason that many of these choices aren't available for purchase yet is because there are still too many complications from their use.
+The reason that many of these choices aren't available for purchase yet is that there are still too many complications from their use.
 Many dogs who've received them have developed nasty reactions at the injection site including ulcers and growths.
-So if waiting means they can reduce those side effects, it's not a bad trade off!
+So if waiting means they can reduce those side effects, it's not a bad trade-off!

 That being said, these methods of contraception are really exciting.
 Shelters would be able to finally tackle overpopulation without breaking the bank.
 Strays could easily be injected and rehomed without a stressful operation and the use of anesthesia.